GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 - **IMPORTANT**: Check RPT connection pooling is enabled in oxTrust.
 Login to oxTrust and go to `Configuration` > `JSON Configuration`.
 Scroll down to `rptConnectionPoolUseConnectionPooling` and set the flag to true.
 To finish press `Save configuration` at the bottom of the page.

 #### Supplying custom request headers

-!!!
-Note
-    This feature is only available in artifact 4.1.1.Final

 You can make the client send extra header parameters upon every request by setting some Java system variables: